steve12345585/SnipeOffice/README.help.md

 by the XMLHELP flag in the $BUILD_TYPE variable.

-Interestingly the HelpIndexer and HelpLinker are used by gbuild to build the help inside bundled extensions, but both are not part of the LibreOffice SDK.
+Interestingly the HelpIndexer and HelpLinker are used by gbuild to build the help inside bundled extensions, but both are not Part of the SnipeOffice SDK.

 ## HTML help, bundled